SergioGDev/mobbeel-sgh/README.md

 - Take a photo of the document
 - Take the image of a document with a real time video

+### Deploy (CI)
+The app is deployed on the site: https://sgh-mobbeel-technical-challenge.netlify.app/

+It's linked to this repository and when I push my changes to the main branch of this repository they are automatically deployed to the Netlify environment.

 ### Screenshots

 ![Select photo option](src/assets/readme_options.png)